Kathayra/Getting-CleaningData/README.md

   - Sitting
   - Standing
   - Walking
-  - Walking-Downstairs
+  - Walking - Downstairs
-  - Walking- Upstairs
+  - Walking - Upstairs
 - Columns 3-81 contain the mean of the feature being measured.
 More information from the original data set.
--

 Feature Selection
 =================